 In 2015 through 2017, AVC provided mitigation planning services to the City of Lancaster for its retention basin at Avenue H, and supported the Los Angeles County Sanitation Districts' acquisition planning for Alkali Mariposa lily and other rare plants.
 AVC also funded a study and worked to preserve lake habitats in the western Antelope Valley for Tricolored blackbird colonies.

 AVC has been "small but mighty" because of collaboration from community professionals to support habitat and wildlife conservation.
-AVC has had a strong voice in regional planning, ensuring the importance of local habitats are recognized, and that mitigation funding is implemented locally.
-AVC has developed a reputation for biological integrity in our area, and we are honored to have been chosen to fulfill preservation and stewardship projects with the California State Water Resources Control Board, California Department of Fish and Wildlife, California Energy Commission, Los Angeles County Sanitation District, Los Angeles County Significant Ecological Area Technical Advisory Committee, the City of Lancaster, and other local agencies.
+AVC has had a strong voice in regional planning, working for the importance of local habitats to be recognized, and trying to ensure that mitigation funding is implemented locally and with integrity.
+AVC has developed a reputation for biological and organizational integrity and we are honored to have been chosen to fulfill preservation and stewardship projects with the California State Water Resources Control Board, California Department of Fish and Wildlife, California Energy Commission, Los Angeles County Sanitation District, Los Angeles County Significant Ecological Area Technical Advisory Committee, the City of Lancaster, and other local agencies.

 AVC is Authorized by the California Department of Fish and Wildlife to Hold Mitigation Lands and Endowments in Regions 4, 5, and 6.